-In 2020, the CLF began an initiative in collaboration with Alberta Health Services (Guideline Resource Unit), the Canadian Physiotherapy Association Oncology Division, and the University of Alberta Cancer Rehab Clinic Laboratory under Dr. M.L.
-McNeely, to update and further develop the national guidelines for the multifocal, interdisciplinary, best-practice management of BCRL in Canada.
+In 2019, the CLF began an initiative in collaboration with Alberta Health Services (Guideline Resource Unit), the Canadian Physiotherapy Association Oncology Division, and the University of Alberta Cancer Rehab Clinic Laboratory under Dr. M.L.
+McNeely, to update and further develop the national guidelines for best-practice management of BCRL in Canada.
 Access the guideline progress here.

 In 2015, the report of the CLF’s second repository of Canadian research was conducted, sampling recent publications and projects highlighting Canadian research in basic science, epidemiology, rehabilitation, surgery, and the social and nursing sciences.
 The report was published in Pathways Winter 2015 and can be accessed here.